-Additionally, CSCLM management staff maintain Board seat positions on each of our county's Disadvantaged Transportation boards.
+Additionally, CSCLM management staff maintains Board seat positions on each of our county's Disadvantaged Transportation boards.
 Each of the Disadvantaged Transportation Boards meet quarterly to review the policies, procedures and services being carried out by each county in regards to public transportation.
 This involvement ensures that the voices of CSCLM customer base are heard and continuous improvements occur in our public transit system.

-(6) Coordination of Adult Education and Literacy: Please describe how the local board will coordinate workforce investment activities carried out under this title in the local area with the provision of adult education and literacy activities under Title II in the local area, including a description of how the local board will carry out, consistent with subparagraphs (A) and (B)(i) of section 107(d)(11) and section 232, the review of local applications submitted under Title II.
-WIOA §108(b)(10)
+(6) Coordination of Adult Education and Literacy: Describe how the local board coordinates workforce investment activities carried out under this title in the local area with the provision of adult education and literacy activities under Title II in the local area, including a description of how the local board carries out, consistent with subparagraphs (A) and (B)(i) of section 107(d)(11) and section 232, the review of local applications submitted under Title II WIOA §108(b)(10).

-As mentioned in #3 of this section, we are currently working on several projects to strengthen the partnerships with our educational partners as well as bridging the gap between private industry and curriculum.
-The selection process and maintenance of our Area Targeted Occupation List (ATOL) is a continuous process that involves our business led committees and board of directors.
-At this current time the local areas are waiting for the activation of the provider application portal to go live at the DEO level.
-Aside from the logistics of the State application process, we'll discuss the local review process once an application passes State review and is forwarded to the local area for approval.
+As mentioned in #3 of this section, we are currently working on several projects to strengthen the partnerships with our educational partners as well as bridging the gap between private industry and curriculum development.
+The selection process and maintenance of our Area Targeted Occupation List (ATOL) is a continuous process that involves our business led committees and Board of Directors.
+All targeted sectors and their associated occupations as well as the occupations listed on our Area Targeted Occupation List are reviewed and approved by our One Stop Committee and the full Board.
+This allows for a thorough review of the entire Board membership and input from the private industry members who comprise the majority of the Board.

-CSCLM has a local guidance policy specifically detailing our local policy and procedures for selecting provider and program selection.
-While some process steps will change at the time of finalization of the state policy, our intent is to retain specific requirements as defined locally for approval of providers AND programs.
+CSCLM has a local guidance policy specifically detailing our local policy and procedures for selecting providers and programs for inclusion on our Area Targeted Occupation List.
+Our intent is to retain specific requirements as defined locally for approval of providers AND programs.